rainbowdashlabs/sql-java/docs/04/select_multi.md

 The while will jump to the next row as long as there is one.
 It will also not fail if there is no row at all.

-Of couse instead of printing out your result you might want to create a list or a map to store them.
+Of course instead of printing out your result you might want to create a list or a map to store them.
 We will look into returning data in a later section.